 Windham is a town of readers AND discussers!
 Whether you are starting a new book club, joining your first club, or helping to lead a long-running group, Nesmith Library is happy to provide resources and suggestions to help you get the most out of every meeting.
 Read on below, or contact our book group liaison, Laura Montgomery with any questions.

-UPDATE: While Nesmith Library is offering limited services, we are unable to provide interlibrary loan materials for book group meetings, but we are starting to provide materials we have access to: contact Laura to learn more about what we can currently provide.
-We hope these links about virtual meeting services for groups wishing to continue meeting while physical distancing measures are recommended.
+We hope these links about virtual meeting services might be helpful for groups wishing to continue meeting while observing safety measures.
 Please email firstname.lastname@example.org with any questions, or areas where we may be able to help!

 - Zoom: The basic process requires creating an account, scheduling a meeting, and distributing the invite link/meeting ID to participants, who will need to download the Zoom app or access it in their browser, or call into the meeting using a phone.